blogs

 Best for: Data science teams running complex data preparation and ML workloads at scale

 Databricks combines data engineering, data preparation, and machine learning in a unified lakehouse platform.
 Its collaborative notebooks support Python, SQL, R, and Scala, making it versatile for both data wrangling and downstream ML.
 Delta Lake provides ACID transactions and reliable data versioning.
-For organizations at the intersection of data engineering and data science, it's one of the most capable platforms available.
+For organizations at the intersection of data engineering and data science, it's one of the most capable platforms available, and one of the most demanding.
+We've compared the two approaches directly in Kleene.ai vs Databricks.

 Key features: Collaborative Python/SQL/R notebooks · Delta Lake for reliable data versioning · AutoML and MLflow for machine learning · Unity Catalog for data governance · Databricks SQL for analytics